agadev/character_viewer/README.md

 # character_viewer

-A app to displays a list of Simpsons/TheWire characters from the DuckDuckGo API made with Flutter.
+A app to display the list of Simpsons/TheWire characters from the DuckDuckGo API made with Flutter.

 ## App Description
 The app supports both iOS and Android platforms.The app displays a list of Simpsons/TheWire characters from the DuckDuckGo API.